Most challenging course in the area

 A modest, covered picnic area somewhat close to the first tee.

 Cons: Requires a pass from Jackson Guard to have access to Anderson Pond.

 Fairways are overgrown with tall grass.
 Spotter is recommended as errant throws means wading through thick, barb brush (wear pants to avoid what can be some serious scratches).
 Would not take much to lose a disc on any of the 18 holes.

 An overthrow on a hole (can't remember exactly which one) on the front 9 could end up in water.

 Signage could be improved on the back nine.
-Not always clear which way some baskets are from some tees (most baskets not visible from the tees).
-While most tee areas were signed well and obvious, there was a hole on the back 9 where our walked past the tee and to the basket.
+Not always clear where the baskets are located as most are not visible from the tee.
+While most tee areas were signed well and obvious, there was a hole on the back 9 where our group walked past the tee and to the basket.